BobKoto/bob-site/spacergyfile01.md

 # Tech Notes:
-3D pinball game for Android created in Unity and C#.
+3D casual arcade game for Android created in Unity and C#.

-Uses physics and is scaled to the size and slope of the playing surface, and (even) pinball size and mass, as best as my non-physics mind could do.

-As code goes (early in my Unity/C# journey) it could be way better and neater.
+A variation of endless runner (on Z axis)

 I play tested this on a mid-range Android phones- Galaxy J7 - and phones as old as Galaxy S4, often playing for an hour or more with little drain on the battery.
-Sometimes, after an hour or so the handhelds got "flaky" and sent the ball out of play.
-(Physics system? device? not sure)

-Probably easy to fix - but I moved on as I wouldn't expect nor encourage anyone to play that long.

-Find this project at [Pinball project](https://github.com/bobkoto/touchinput1/) aka touchinput1
+Find this project at [Spacergy project](https://github.com/bobkoto/spacergy/)